 - Sale of the KidStuff Coupon Book and App

 - The Adopt a Family for Christmas project

 - Acme Fresh Market's Community Cash Back Program

 - Christmas tree wrapping at the Children's Hospital Holiday Tree Festival.

 Hoban's chapter is affiliated with the National Association of Secondary School Principals.
 Its faculty coadvisers are Ms. Taylor Eckman and Mrs. Laura Siplivy.

-The First Friday Club of Greater Akron brings the best Catholic thinkers, teachers and leaders to Akron on a monthly basis to promote a better understanding of the significant issues impacting church, family, work and community life.
+Each month the First Friday Club of Greater Akron brings the best Catholic thinkers, teachers and leaders to Akron to promote a better understanding of the significant issues impacting church, family, work and community life.
 The luncheon series at the Tangier Restaurant draws an average of 250 to 300 people.
 Selected Hoban students attend regularly.
 A table is sponsored by the alumni association.
 For more information, visit the First Friday Club website.